kalee26/kalee26.github.io/index.md

 - The Gibbins family - for lending me their lego so I could build real life three-dimensional partitions.
 I will get it back to you soon, I promise!
 - Wael Mohammad - for introducing me to GitHub and GitHub pages.
 Thanks for all your help!
 - Honorable mentions - Neil Strickland, whose fantastic Combinatorics notes inspired the use of p5.js to make all sorts of cool interactive things for this project.
 Dimitrios Roxanas for recommending that I apply for this research scheme.

+Let's see if I can add text now